 Temperature-wise, your golden pothos doesn’t thrive in harsh conditions, and likely prefers the temperature as you do, somewhere around 65-75 degrees Fahrenheit.
 It likes humidity but doesn't have to have a particularly humid environment to thrive.

 Golden pothos is a variety of the pothos plant.
 It happens to be the easiest variety to care for and thus, the most popular.
 The golden pothos is identifiable by its heart-shaped leaves and green and yellow coloring.

 Sometimes, pothos plants can be confused with heartleaf philodendron plants.
 While they both require a similar type of care, pothos plants tend to have larger, thicker leaves than their philodendron friends.

 How to Propagate Golden Pothos

-Propagating Golden pothos is such an easy task.
-You can propagate it in soil or water, just as you can grow a Golden pothos in soil or water.
+Propagating golden pothos plants is such an easy task.
+You can propagate them in soil or water, just as you can grow golden pothos in soil or water.
 Simply cut a small portion of your vine that contains a leaf and a node and root it in water or soil.

 Common Growing Problems

 Golden pothos can exhibit beautiful, long vines, but if your plant is starting to look “leggy”—too much vine, not enough fullness at the base—you can trim a piece of your vine and root it back in the original container to help fill it out.